Guderian2nd/TrueHistoryAI/AI Rules.md

-IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow IF NeedFightingUnit is High THEN BuildFightingUnit is High IF NeedFightingUnit is Medium THEN BuildFightingUnit is Medium IF NeedFightingUnit is Low
+IF RemainingLabor is RemainLaborLow THEN NeedFightingUnit is VeryLow IF NeedFightingUnit is High THEN BuildFightingUnit is High IF NeedFightingUnit is Medium THEN BuildFightingUnit is Medium IF NeedFightingUnit is Low TH

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2MjE0MzIxMl19
+eyJoaXN0b3J5IjpbLTk0MTc4NjMzNl19
 -->